 Is Snowmobile Insurance Required?

-It depends on where you live.
-Around half of US states currently require snowmobile insurance.
-If you don’t have it and get in an accident that causes damage or injury, you’ll have to tackle medical expenses, legal fees and repairs out of pocket.
-How comfortable are you with that?
+None of the other states in the US, though, have any sort of legal requirements when it comes to snowmobile coverage.
+But be careful, if you don’t have insurance and get in an accident that causes damage or injury, you’ll have to tackle medical expenses, legal fees, and repairs entirely out of pocket.
+And bills like those can really add up quickly.

 How Much Does Snowmobile Insurance Cost?

 Depends.
 It all comes down to the types and amount of coverage you need.
 As you can imagine, a casual rider with pretty lax coverage will pay less than someone who uses their sled all the time with a ton of protective coverage.

 On average, your sled insurance should only cost you about $10-$20 a month.
 And that’s a pretty small price to pay for the incredible peace of mind you’ll have knowing you're financially protected on the trails.